Engineering Products Efficiently with DFM

 Manufacturing the perfect component for your needs often starts as a vision in your head of the final product.
 Understanding how to take this vision...

 LOCATION: 101 COLUMBUS STREET, AUBURN, NEW YORK 13021

-Medium work: Exerting up to 55 pounds of force occasionally, and/or up-to 20 pounds of force frequently, and/or up-to 10 pounds of force constantly to move objects.
+Heavy work: Exerting up to 100 pounds of force occasionally, and/or up-to 20 pounds of force frequently, and/or up-to 10 pounds of force constantly to move objects.

-Ability to climb, stoop, kneel, crouch, and reach.
-Ability to sit and stand, particularly for extended periods of time.
-Ability to push, pull and lift objects.
+Ability to climb, balance, stoop, kneel, crouch, and reach.
+Ability to stand and walk, particularly for extended periods of time.
+Ability to lift objects.
 Ability to use fingers, grasp, feel and perform repetitive motions.
 Ability to talk and hear.

 SAFETY, PROTECTIVE CLOTHING, AND GEAR REQUIREMENTS:

-Safety requirements for this position include, but are not limited to eye protection and hearing protection when on the production floor and in the tool room.
+Safety requirements for this position include but are not limited to eye and ear protection when on the production floor and in the tool room.

-The employee is subject to hazards: Including a variety of physical conditions, such as proximity to moving mechanical parts, electric current, working on scaffolding and high places, exposure to high heat, or exposure to chemicals.
+The employee is subject to hazards: Includes a variety of physical conditions, such proximity to moving mechanical parts, electric current, working on scaffolding and high places, exposure to high heat or exposure to chemicals.

 The employee is subject to one or more of the following atmospheric conditions that affect the respiratory system or the skin: Fumes, odors, dusts, mists, gases or poor ventilation.